Sergey Frank: Other activities

-Sergey Frank is a member of the Board of the Russian Union of Industrialists and Entrepreneurs (RSPP), is a Deputy Commission on Transport and Transport Infrastructure.
+Sergey Frank is a member of the Board of the Russian Union of Industrialists and Entrepreneurs (RSPP), is Deputy of the Commission on Transport and Transport Infrastructure.
 Member of the Board of Trustees of the Institute of Legislation and Comparative Law under the Government of Russia, heads the Board of Trustees of Moscow State University.
 Admiral G. I. Nevelsky, is a member of the Board of Trustees of the Graduate School of Management of St. Petersburg State University.
 He was a member of the Supreme Supervisory Board of the All-Russian Swimming Federation.
 He was a member of the Board of Trustees of the Russian Geographical Society.